itsmehari/Chrome-Tab-Organiser-Project/docs/user_guide.md

 #### Main Actions

-- **Organize All Tabs**: Click this to automatically group all of your open tabs by their website domain (e.g., all `google.com` tabs will be grouped together).
+- **Organize All Tabs**: Click this to automatically group all of your open, ungrouped tabs.
+The extension will create new windows, each containing a group of tabs.
+If you have over 250 tabs, they will be organized into windows of 50; otherwise, they will be in windows of 25.
 - **Close Duplicate Tabs**: Instantly finds and closes any tabs that are duplicates, cleaning up your workspace with a single click.
 - **Undo/Redo**: Accidentally organized or closed a group?
 No problem.
 Use the Undo (`Undo`) and Redo (`Redo`) buttons to reverse or reapply your last action.